First-Peoples-Cultural-Council/fv-be/README.md

 ## IDE Linting and Formatting (Recommended)

-These instruction include the steps needed to set up your local IDE so that you will get warnings if any changes are not up to the linting and formatting standards.
+These instructions include the steps needed to set up your local IDE so that you will get warnings if any changes are not up to the linting and formatting standards.
 The pre-commit hooks will ensure that your code changes are up to these standards, but setting up the following in your IDE will help to catch any issues earlier.

 **(Recommended before staging and committing files with git):** The entire suite of pre-commit hooks can be run manually by running the following commands from the root project directory: